Tuesday, 26 August 2025

 Remember Adam, who was afraid of the voice of God because he had sinned.
 May the same fear come upon The Church & may He have mercy on us & revive us.

 It makes no difference what you or I want.
-It really doesn’t. what matters is what God wants.
+It really doesn’t.
+What matters is what God wants.
 The Church seems to have forgotten the words of The Lord Jesus Christ, the Supreme Head of all things, Who taught us to pray to The Father.
 We would do well to remember this.

 After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.
 10 Thy kingdom come, Thy will be done in earth, as it is in heaven.
 11 Give us this day our daily bread.
 12 And forgive us our debts, as we forgive our debtors.
 13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen (Matthew 6:9-13).